cloudquery/cloudquery/website/tables/k8s/k8s_certificates_signing_requests.md

 # Table: k8s_certificates_signing_requests

-This table shows data for K8s Certificates Signing Requests.
+This table shows data for Kubernetes (K8s) Certificates Signing Requests.

 The primary key for this table is **uid**.